 Order room service.
 Most of the time it’s free.
 Some cruise lines will charge a small service charge ($4 – $8 ish) but it’s nothing like the premium you pay when in a hotel.
 It is recommended that you tip, but sometimes it is worth it just to enjoy a nice meal in bed and mix it up a bit.

-First time cruise goers who want to find out more and/or to book a cruise should a browse of the Thomson UK Cruise site, my mam recently booked with them for a cruise to the Caribbean and she was delighted with the service.
+First time cruise goers who want to find out more and/or to book a cruise should a browse of the TUI UK Cruise site, my mam recently booked with them and she was delighted with the service.
 I also shared some of my tips for cruising and taking great photos on the Cruise1st blog.

 Have you been on a cruise before?